JuliaData/CSV.jl/docs/src/examples.md

 # In this data, we have a few "quoted" fields, which means the field's value starts and ends with `quotechar` (or
 # `openquotechar` and `closequotechar`, respectively).
 Quoted fields allow the field to contain characters that would otherwise
 # be significant to parsing, such as delimiters or newline characters.
 When quoted, parsing will ignore these otherwise
-# signficant characters until the closing quote character is found.
+# significant characters until the closing quote character is found.
 For quoted fields that need to also include the quote
 # character itself, an escape character is provided to tell parsing to ignore the next character when looking for a close quote
 # character.
 In the syntax examples, the keyword arguments are passed explicitly, but these also happen to be the default
 # values, so just doing `CSV.File(IOBuffer(data))` would result in successful parsing.